Smith's Hill High School: School productions

+Drama Teacher Bro Reveleigh hosted multiple "Comedy Revues" featuring slapstick comedy and skits written, cast, directed and performed by students.
+In recent memory, there have been 3 shows: One in 2016, one in 2017, and the final one in 2022.

 Due to the cancellation of Rock Eisteddfod Challenge in 2010, the Smith's Hill music department offered the opportunity to students to participate in a production of the musical The Pajama Game.
 Performed in July 2010, the production placed second in the Arcadian Theatre Group's School Musical Theatre competition which involved judging of school musicals in the Illawarra.
 In 2013, the music department produced another musical, this time performing "Anything Goes".

-Several years later, in 2015, the school also did a production of the critically acclaimed musical "Guys and Dolls".
+In September 2024, a production of A Midsummer Night's Dream was announced and scheduled for June of the following year.
+The production was cancelled in February 2025.

+In March 2025, the Smith’s Hill music department announced a production of High School Musical on Stage! directed by head music teacher Lisa Wellings.
+Four shows are scheduled for November 2025.

 Mooting

 Since 2008 Smith's Hill High School has entered into the High School Mooting Competition of Bond University to promote and encourage Legal Studies students within the school.
 The school has achieved much success in the competition achieving second at the National Finals in 2009 and reaching the National Finals in 2011.

 Debating

-Smiths Hill High School has reached the NSW semi-finals for the Premier's Debating Challenge since 2007, winning the competition on five occasions, most recently in 2019.
+Smiths Hill High School has reached the NSW semi-finals for the Premier's Debating Challenge since 2007, winning the competition on six occasions, most recently in 2021.

 The representative NSW Combined High Schools debating team has also included Smith's Hill students over the last several years.
-In recent years they won the Hume Barbour Trophy.
+In recent years they won the Hume Barbour Trophy in both 2019 and 2021.